sreenivasanac/namesmith/README.md

 ## TODO

 - Implement Supabase JWT verification for `Authorization` headers.
-- Replace the availability stub with the fully-functional WhoAPI integration once credentials are provisioned.
 - Wire Celery worker to execute long-running jobs outside the API process.